gaspardthrl/LearningOutLoud/content/post/zero_knowledge_proofs.md

 +++
-title = 'Unpacked: Zero-Knowledge Proofs' date = '2025-03-14'
+title = 'Unpacked: Zero-Knowledge Proofs' date = '2025-03-30'
 [params]
   math = true
 +++

 <div style="text-align: justify">

 Before anything, don't worry if you don't understand anything.
 As the title suggests this post will provide you with **zero knowledge**.
+In fact, one may call them **negative-knowledge proofs** as they are one of the rare things that will leave you will _less brain cells_ than at the begining.

 ---